 Activating and Proofing the Yeast!

 For this recipe, I will be using the RapidRise Instant Yeast.
 When using the instant yeast, the yeast proofing is not required.
 However, I have been making this bread, using many types of yeast.
 Guess what!
-I got the best results with proofing the instant yeast in the oven.
+I got the best results with proofing the instant yeast.
 Therefore, set your oven to the proof mode.

 NOTE: The proof setting in oven provides very low heat for the yeast to grow.
 In fact, my oven racks are barely warm to the touch.
-If you don’t have an oven proofer, just find a spot in your kitchen with a consistent warm temperature from 75°F to 80°F.
+If you don’t have an oven proofer, just find a spot in your kitchen with a consistent warm temperature.

 Heat 2 cups of room temperature water in the microwave for 1 minute.
 Check the temperature with a thermometer.
 The water needs to reach a temperature between 100 to 110°F.